Tomiogunsan/dot-frontend-assessment/README.md

 ```
 ```
-if given more time I would have written more test cases
+if given more time I would have written the test cases
 ```